ddevault/Craft.Net/README.md

 The latest supported Minecraft version is **1.6.2**.

+## Classic Support

+There is work-in-progress support for Minecraft classic.
+The following libraries are available:

+* **Craft.Net.Classic.Common**: Common utilities and classes for working with Minecraft Classic
+* **Craft.Net.Classic.Networking**: Minecraft Classic networking support
+  * Full support for Minecraft Classic networking protocol

+Libraries like Craft.Net.Classic.Server, Craft.Net.Classic.Client, Craft.Net.Classic.Level, and more are also
+planned.

 ## Community and Related Projects

 There's an active Craft.Net development, discussion, and support community on IRC.
 Join us to chat at